Inflation in Costa Rica

 Costa Rica - Inflation (end of period)

-FocusEconomics Consensus Forecast panelists expect inflation to end 2020 at 1.6%, which is up 0.1 percentage points from last month's forecast, and 2021 at 2.8%.
+FocusEconomics Consensus Forecast panelists expect inflation to end 2021 at 2.1%, which is unchanged from last month's forecast, and 2022 at 2.3%.

 Costa Rica - Inflation (eop) Data